 Each state has its own process for obtaining access to the PDMP/PMP, and not all allow registration for multiple states at once.
 Contact your state’s health department for more information on registration and interstate data sharing partnerships.

-RXNT offers direct access to state PDMP through a connection with Appriss Health.
+RXNT offers direct access to state PDMP through a connection with Bamboo Health (formerly Appriss Health).
 RXNT is one of the few companies offering this feature.
 It’s conveniently integrated into RXNT’s Electronic Health Records (EHR), Electronic Prescribing (eRx), and Full Suite solutions—so there’s no interruption to a provider’s workflow.